hrel11/olam/README.md

 # about

-A modern personal portfolio built with Astro and TypeScript
+A modern portfolio built with Astro and TypeScript

 ## package